dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I was sure that the missing article from Volume U-V was <i>USSR</i>.
 It only made sense now that I knew the USSR had built the dome over Seahaven Island.

-And I thought I knew how to check.
-My thoughts progressed like this:
+And I thought I knew how to check:

-The USSR posts agents to monitor the use of their dome… There is a small community of Russians in Seahaven… There is a small community of Germans in Seahaven… Does Germany also post agents to monitor something?
+The USSR posted agents to monitor the use of their dome… There was a small community of Russians in Seahaven… There was a small community of Germans in Seahaven… Did Germany also post agents to monitor something?

 I needed to know what I was dealing with.